olliw42/mLRS-docu/docs/QUICK_START.md

 If you are using the [R9M Tx module](FRSKY_R9.md#r9m-tx-module):
 - Set [dip switch 1](FRSKY_R9.md#r9m-tx-module) to the on position to configure it for serial data.
 - Install the [Arduino IDE](https://www.arduino.cc/en/software) and use it to build and flash [firmware](WIRELESS_BRIDGE.md) on your ESP32 module.
 Be sure to select the R9M variant for your module when you edit the mlrs-wireless-bridge.ino.
-- Connect your [ESP32 wireless bridge](https://FRSKY_R9.md#esp32-wireless-bridge) module to the serial and power pins of your R9M.
+- Connect your [ESP32 wireless bridge](FRSKY_R9.md#esp32-wireless-bridge) module to the serial and power pins of your R9M.

-When choosing and connecting antennas be aware of the difference between SMA and RP-SMA.
+When choosing and connecting antennas, be aware of the difference between SMA and RP-SMA.
 It is, unfortunately, possible to attach an RP-SMA antenna to an SMA jack but there will be no electrical connection of the signal.

 ## 3. Connect your receiver to your flight controller